shipshapecode/shepherd/docs-src/tutorials/02-usage.md

 - `modalOverlayOpeningRadius`: An amount of border radius to add around the modal overlay opening
 - `popperOptions`: Extra options to pass to [Popper](https://popper.js.org/docs/v2/constructors/#options)
 - `showOn`: A function that, when it returns true, will show the step.
 If it returns false, the step will be skipped.
 - `scrollTo`: Should the element be scrolled to when this step is shown?
+If true, uses the default `scrollIntoView`, if an object, passes that object as the params to `scrollIntoView` i.e. `{behavior: 'smooth', block: 'center'}`
 - `scrollToHandler`: A function that lets you override the default `scrollTo` behavior and define a custom action to do the scrolling, and possibly other logic.
 - `when`: You can define show, hide, etc events inside when.
 For example: